BAC Calculator

 Answers to the most common questions about blood alcohol content, the Widmark formula, and alcohol metabolism.
 These answers are based on our testing and review of published medical literature.

-In most US states, the legal BAC limit for drivers aged 21 and over is 0.08%.
-However, Utah has adopted a stricter limit of 0.05%.
+In most US states, the legal BAC limit for drivers aged 21 and over is 0.08%., Utah has adopted a stricter limit of 0.05%.
 For commercial vehicle operators (CDL holders), the federal limit is 0.04%.
-Most states also enforce zero-tolerance laws for drivers under 21, with limits ranging from 0.00% to 0.02%.
-It's important to note that you can still be charged with impaired driving at BAC levels below the legal limit if an officer determines your ability to drive is compromised.
+Most states also enforce zero-tolerance laws for drivers under 21, with limits ranging from 0.00% to 0.02%. you can still be charged with impaired driving at BAC levels below the legal limit if an officer determines your ability to drive is compromised.

 The body metabolizes alcohol at an average rate of approximately 0.015 BAC per hour.
 This means a BAC of 0.08% would take roughly 5.3 hours to reach 0.00%.
 A BAC of 0.16% would need about 10.7 hours.
 This rate is remarkably consistent across individuals and can't be accelerated by coffee, food, exercise, or cold showers.
 These remedies might make you feel more alert, but they don't change your actual BAC.
 Our calculator estimates your time to sobriety using this metabolic rate.